Your RV Water System Explained

 Most RV plumbing system pumps will pulsate when water is used.

-So if you have water flowing for any duration, the pump will pulse on and off.
+So if you have water flowing for any duration, it will pulse on and off.

 To lessen the pulsing, you can install an accumulator.

-The video below is an example of a normal pump operation.
+The video below is an example of a normal operation.

 You can see that the RV plumbing system water pressure fluctuates when the faucet is being used.